kekyo/MarkTheRipper/README.md

   Amazon associates can be activated by anyone with an Amazon account, but we won't go into details here.

 Now, a little preparation is required to use this handy function.
-Prepare a special layout file `embed.html` to display this embedded content and place it in the `layouts` directory.
+Prepare a dedicated layout file `layouts/embed.html` to display this embedded content.
-The contents are as follows:
+The contents are only as follows:

 ```html
 <div style="max-width:800px;margin:10px;">